 Dislocated finger joints happen when bones in your fingers are not aligned the way they should be.
 This results in requiring a medical professional to fix them back into their rightful locations.

 Fractures and Breaks

 When you fracture or break one, or several, fingers, you are causing an injury near where the joints are.
 This can cause excruciating soreness whenever you attempt to use and move your fingers.
-Joint discomfort, feeling more numb, and being unable to use your fingers for everyday tasks are common symptoms.
+Joint pain, feeling more numb, and being unable to use your fingers for everyday tasks are common symptoms.

-Arthritis is a common issue plaguing many who experience joint discomfort in their hands and fingers.
+Arthritis is a common issue plaguing many who experience joint pain in their hands and fingers.
 Rheumatoid arthritis is one of the most common types of arthritis affecting the joints in fingers, which causes intense soreness and stiffness.

-There are some very effective exercises you can be doing to diminish the joint discomfort you have in your hands and fingers.
-Depending on which joints in your hands and fingers are causing you discomfort, some of these may be more helpful than others in giving you relief.
+There are some very effective exercises you can be doing to diminish the joint pain you have in your hands and fingers.
+Depending on which joints in your hands and fingers are causing you pain, some of these may be more helpful than others in giving you relief.
 Give all of these a try and see how you feel afterward.
 Then, keep doing the ones that bring you the most significant relief regularly.